LoginRadius/engineering-portal/content/guest-post/tips-for-managing-remote-software-engineering-teams/index.md

 ## Team One-on-One Communication

 Team one-on-one communication is just essential as team cohesion.
-This allows your team members to talk about any difficulties,  they're scared to bring up in group sessions.It's also a good moment to check in with team members about their role and whether it aligns with their overall career ambitions.
+This allows your team members to talk about any difficulties, they're scared to bring up in group sessions.
+It's also a good moment to check in with team members about their role and whether it aligns with their overall career ambitions.

 ## Key Takeaways for Managing Remote Software Engineering Teams